Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Preliminaries

 where $\sum_{L\in\textsf{Lnodes}(G)}$ indicates marginalisation over the variables assigned to latent nodes. \end{Definition}

 We now consider the concrete example of the triangle scenario.
 We use the notation for nodes presented in Fig.~\ref{fig:classicaltriangle}, that is, the visible nodes are denoted $A,B,C$ and the latent nodes are denoted $L,M,N$, and the variables associated to these nodes are denoted in the same manner as the nodes themselves.
-A joint distribution $P_{A BC}$ is compatible with the triangle scenario in a classical causal model if there exist choices of parameters $P_{A|LM}, P_{B|MN}, P_{C|LN}, P_{L}, P_{M}$, and $P_{N}$ such that
+A joint distribution $P_{A BC}$ is compatible with the triangle scenario in a classical causal model if there exists a choice of parameters $P_{A|LM}, P_{B|MN}, P_{C|LN}, P_{L}, P_{M}$, and $P_{N}$ such that